supertuxkart/stk-code/INSTALL.md

 libopenglrecorder from your distribution, or compile it yourself from [here](https://github.com/Benau/libopenglrecorder).
 Compilation instruction is explained there.
 If you don't need this feature, pass `-DBUILD_RECORDER=off` to cmake.

+### Shaderc for Vulkan support

+You need to compile [Shaderc](https://github.com/google/shaderc) for vulkan support in SuperTuxKart if you are not building for Windows or macOS, If you don't need this feature, pass `-DNO_SHADERC=on` to cmake.

 ### Compiling

 To compile SuperTuxKart, run the following commands inside `stk-code` directory